 Some parents choose a virtual school before a membership resource site or a single curriculum for each subject.
 The reason is they need to collecting credits, as is necessary with high schoolers.
 Two comments on that.
 Watch out – not even all public schools (in the US) are accredited.
 And two, a clarification: That, which is accredited, is always a school or a learning institution and not a curriculum.
 That means if your personal focus is “accreditation” you will look for virtual schools, and also check back if they’re accredited when you homeschool online with them.

 This post is for new homeschoolers who have no clue yet but know of one thing: they want to do it all online.
 And it is for experienced homeschoolers who want to switch styles or online schools or both.

 In this post you’ll come across a personal selection of online services to help you in your homeschool journey and learn how to homeschool online.
-If you’re a mom seeking some help and advice just send along an email or use the contact form.
-For more frequent inputs sign up for my newsletter right below this post.
+If you’re a mom seeking some help and advice just send along an email or use the contact form to find a link where to sign up for my this post.

 Finally, this post is not about the various styles of homeschooling.
 If you want to dig into that first, just subscribe to the newsletter to access that post and other subscriber-only resources to get exclusive access to.

 Find general information and US-based K-12 learning options from online to in-person learning.
 That website is in English and Spanish/Español with a pop-up or in the top right corner.
 But let’s now go over a bunch of homeschool online institutions in alphabetical order right here, too.

 2. How to Homeschool Online With Virtual Schools